Loading...

 Facility City / Region Key Services Consult Range (GHS) USD (approx.) GBP (approx.) RMB (approx.)

 University of Ghana Medical Centre (UGMC) Legon, Greater Accra Medical and surgical dermatology, advanced diagnostics.
-Appointments via 13055.
+Dermatology clinic hours: Wednesdays 8:00 a.m. to 1:00 p.m.
+Appointments via contact centre 13055.
 Mid-range private

 Kings and Queens Medical University Teaching Hospital Kumasi, Ashanti Cosmetic and medical dermatology, laser and dermatologic surgery Not published

-Cape Coast Teaching Hospital Cape Coast, Central Dermatology services (confirm schedule directly with hospital) Public rates
+Cape Coast Teaching Hospital Cape Coast, Central Dermatology listed among specialist clinic services; confirm current clinic days directly with the hospital before traveling Public rates

 Profiles of Key Dermatologists in Ghana